runeberry/PlayerMadeQuests/docs/objectives/cast-spell.md

 ### Usage notes

 * This objective relies on caching player/NPC data while you're playing the game.
-For more information, see [[Save Data &amp; Cache]].
+For more information, see [Save Data & Cache](../guides/save-data.md).